Level Two - Lesson 9

 Information

-Open information is information that is available to both players; players must answer honestly when asked about open information by their opponent.
+Open Information is information that is available to both players; players must answer honestly when asked about open information by their opponent.

 Hidden information is information that is restricted in its availability.
 All information that is not another information type is, by default, hidden, but players can gain access to hidden information through various game mechanics.
 Unless otherwise granted, a player is not entitled to know: